Beyond The PayCheck...

 Well-being workshops, education around stress and how to manage stress in life.
 As well as one-to-one support for your workforce to tap into more complex issues can help towards a supportive work environment that promotes employee well-being, reduces stress levels, and increases productivity and retention rates.

 More importantly, your employees will feel valued as an individual and part of the team, which builds a more efficient and successful business.

 Serena Bostock is a professionally qualified Hypnotherapy and Psychotherapy Practitioner; an advocate for employees and their well-being at work.
 In her 18-year career within the Health and Social Care Sector, Serena has facilitated hundreds of workshops, CPD and training delivered to young people, professionals, and post and undergraduates.

-To find out more about how you can work with Serena, contact her via email or check out her Service Offers for Clients, Practitioners and Organisations brochure.
+To find out more about how you can work with Serena, contact her via email on email@example.com or call direct on 07535 525 973.